 - The rents of Class C are lower than Class B and within the reach of small companies and hourly workers.

-- Properties of Class C category offers an attractive opportunity for investors offering elevated risk tolerance and the operational expertise to execute a modernization program.
+- Properties of the Class C category offer an attractive opportunity for investors offering elevated risk tolerance and the operational expertise to execute a modernization program.

 Class D commercial real estate asset